-We formulate and publish specific and measurable objectives, based on the evidence we have collected and published (Principle 8) and the engagement in which we have been involved (Principle 7).
+We formulate and publish specific and measurable objectives, based on the evidence we have collected and published (Principle 8) and the engagement and consultation which has taken place (Principle 7).
 The objectives which we identify take into account national and local priorities and issues, as appropriate.
 We keep our equality objectives under review and report annually on progress towards achieving them.